clhenrick/am-i-rent-stabilized/data/README.md

 The `likely_rs_table_dump.sql` file may then be used to create the `likely_rs` table in the desired PostgreSQL, PostGIS enabled database.
 It assumes that the db schema is `public` and the db owner is `postgres`.

-## Data Processing Notes
+## Other Data Processing Notes

-Note that when the `airs-data-db` container is first run it will take some time to create the `likely_rs` table.
+When the `airs-data-db` container is first run it will take some time to create the `likely_rs` table.
 Subsequent container runs should be much faster given that the data will be persisted in the `airs-data-db` volume.

+> [!TIP]
+> In Docker Desktop, view the `airs-data-db` container's logs to see when the `likely_rs` table has finished being built.